encepsuryana/csm-web/README.md

 ## Installation
 1. Create mysql database using cpanel or your hosting provider's system.
-Then import the ciptasin-web.sql file (that you got into the script's folder) into your created database.
+Then import the **ciptasin-web.sql** file (that you got into the script's folder) into your created database.

-2. upload all file using FTP or Cpanel, You can use our cms into root domain or subdomain.
+2. upload all file using **FTP** or **Cpanel**, You can use our cms into root domain or subdomain.
 Become sure that you have uploaded the .htaccess file correctly.
 When you will extract the zip file staying on server via cpanel, the .htaccess file may not be extracted properly in the server and then the script will show error.
-So after extracting, you may have to manually upload the .htaccess file into the server that comes with the script file.
+So after extracting, you may have to manually upload the **.htaccess** file into the server that comes with the script file.

 3. Now you will have to setup the config and database file.
 If you are familier with codeigniter, you should know about it.
 But don't worry!
 We will tell step by step.
 4. Change on application > config > config.php
 ```sh